thessaly/LearningFOSH/README.md

 To introduce people to fundamentals of open science hardware, opportunities, challenges, resources and practical knowledge on how to go from an idea to a prototype (and maybe more).

 ## Who?
-I'm thinking of Master's and PhD students, as the request came from someone in the Bioinformatics / Biotech Masters degree.
+I'm thinking of Master's and PhD students, as the request came from someone in a Bioinformatics / Biotech Masters degree.

 ## Contributing
 - Discuss the goal and the who